jumblexacm/jumble-bot/README.md

 4. Send and delete a message in a different dev server channel.
 Again, do this in a single `discord.Client()` session.

 Expected result:
-- Before and after deletion, the message isn't in MongoDB
+- Before and after deletion, the message isn't in MongoDB and Algolia
 - However, a delete function triggers and doesn't crash